jsetton/alexa-assistant/README.md

 3. Enable the skill on your Alexa account:
     * Go to your Alexa app > More > Skills & Games.
     * Select the "Google Assistant" skill under Your Skills > Dev tab.
-    * Tap "Enable to Use", go through the account linking process and save the "Device Country and Postal Code" permission.
+    * Tap "Enable to Use", go through the account linking process and grant the "Device Country and Postal Code" permission.